mleshen/migrationissue/src/pages/pieces/written/poetry/seagull-tiny.md

 words trick us

+<br /><br />
-“Seagull Tiny”, appears in Charles’ collection Safe Space through Ahsahta Press and an earlier version was featured on The Feminist Wire.
-“Seagull Tiny” is reprinted here with the author’s permission.
+<small>“Seagull Tiny”, appears in Charles’ collection *Safe Space* through Ahsahta Press and an earlier version was featured on *The Feminist Wire*.
+“Seagull Tiny” is reprinted here with the author’s permission.</small>